Still dangerous, Caldor Fire slows its pace

 The Caldor Fire has moved aggressively in recent weeks to the edge of Lake Tahoe, one of the state’s most storied and popular natural wonders, a deep blue basin high in the Sierra Nevada that is North America’s largest high-altitude lake.

 More than 20,000 residents in communities along the southern edge have been ordered out of their homes for several days, with many driving down the mountain to Reno, Nev. or bunking with friends in less-threatened towns.
-But the air quality at one part of the lake has been dangerous with several days of pollutants at levels 12 times higher than what is considered safe.
+But the air quality at one part of the lake has been dangerous, with several days of pollutants at levels 12 times higher than what is considered safe.

 The fire has capped an odd year or so for this strong, been-here-since-birth local community that guards Tahoe’s history and traditions rigorously.

 First the covid-19 pandemic prompted many from the Bay Area to decamp for their houses here, bringing the virus along with them in some cases.
 Locals asked several times for people to simply stop coming.
-Then came the fire, which has destroyed more than 600 structures in an eastern march through pine, fir and drought-dry fuels stands.
+Then came the fire, which has destroyed more than 600 structures in an eastern march through pine, fir and drought-dry fuel stands.

 It is one of only two fires in state history ever to burn cross the Sierra; the first was the Dixie Fire, still burning to the north.
 The Caldor Fire is now 23 percent contained.

 The dry conditions — year two of the state’s most recent drought — prompted federal officials to close the state’s 20 million acres of federal forest land as Labor Day weekend approaches.
-Signs along the roads flash warnings against camp fires and barbecues.
+Signs along the roads flash warnings against campfires and barbecues.

 On Thursday, CalFire established a base at the Heavenly Valley Ski Resort, one of several resorts around the lake that provide world class skiing.
 Firefighters ran the resort’s snow machines Thursday to keep the ground damp.

 “It has been ironic these past few days because our air has been great and we have fires all around us,” said Etienne Goldstein, a bartender for nearly two decades at Bar of America, a local social hub here.
 “It’s all been pretty intense.
-And as fire officials told us you never know now when it’s your turn, but it will be your turn.”
+And as fire officials told us, you never know now when it’s your turn, but it will be your turn.”

 Goldstein took in a pair of friends who evacuated their home in South Lake Tahoe, one of scores here who have done so.
 But the Caldor Fire diaspora covers much of the region now, including across the nearby state line in Nevada.

-“I didn’t think it would get so real so fast,” said Natliya Tyaglo, an artist who evacuated her home in South Lake Tahoe and is now temporarily sheltering at the Reno Sparks Convention Center.
+“I didn’t think it would get so real so fast,” said Nataliya Tyaglo, an artist who evacuated her home in South Lake Tahoe and is now temporarily sheltering at the Reno Sparks Convention Center.

 Tyaglo left the home she bought a year ago at 2:30 a.m.
 Monday, stopping first at a friend’s home in Carson City, Nev.
 She does not expect to be back in her home for 10 days or so, if the wind and weather continue to be favorable for fire fighting, as is now forecast.